When trying to embed private Vimeo video or import public videos in WordPress using Vimeotheque PRO you should take under consideration 2 aspects:

 - People with a password: when using this option, after importing this video in WordPress, in order to be able to watch the video your users will need to provide the password.
 Currently, there is no way of entering the password automatically when embedding on your website.

 - People with the private link: this option will generate a private link on Vimeo where you can see the video.
-In WordPress, it will embed private Vimeo video and all your visitors will be able to view the video.
+In WordPress, the video can’t be embedded because a special hash from Vimeo is needed for the embed to work.

 - Hide this video from Vimeo.com: this option will stop displaying your video on Vimeo.
 In WordPress, the plugin will be able to embed this private Vimeo video and all your visitors will be able to watch it.